What's Coming to Netflix in September 2020 - What's on Netflix

 If you want to see a more in-depth preview of the Netflix Originals due out in September 2020, you can find that preview being updated continuously right here on What’s on Netflix.
 If you missed out on any of the August 2020 additions, we’re still updating that preview here.

-As always, keep an eye out on what’s leaving too with the main removal set to be Christopher Robin thus far.
+As always, keep an eye out on what’s leaving too with the main removal set to be Christopher Robin, Once Upon a Time, Galavant, and Person of Interest.

-Don’t forget, Netflix has picked up and spaced out a bunch of licensed comedy shows between August and October.
-Two of these shows will be arriving in September.

 Full List of What’s Coming to Netflix in September 2020